Christianity in pre-Islamic Arabia: South Arabia

-Christianity was introduced into South Arabia in the 5th century.
-Towards the end of the 5th century, Christianity's presence was strong enough that the Synodicon orientale says a "Moses of Himyar" attended a synod in 486 AD.
-During he 6th century, bishoprics are described in the capital Zafar (Gregentios), Najran, and Qana'.
-It was also in this period that the Christian community of Najran faced severe persecution, precipitating an invasion by the nearby Christian Ethiopian Kingdom of Aksum, leading to official Christian rule for much of the century.
+Christianity was introduced into South Arabia in the fourth century.
+Towards the end of the fifth century, Christianity's presence was strong enough that the Synodicon orientale says that a "Moses of Himyar" attended a synod in 486 AD.
+During the sixth century, bishoprics are described in the capital Zafar (Gregentios), Najran, and Qana'.
+It was also in this period that the Christian community of Najran faced severe persecution, precipitating an invasion by the nearby Christian Ethiopian Kingdom of Aksum, leading to official Christian rule for decades.

 Early missionary efforts

 According to the Greek historian Philostorgius (d.
 439) in his Ecclesiastical History 3.4, Constantius II, the successor of Constantine the Great, sent an Arian bishop known as Theophilus the Indian (also known as "Theophilus of Yemen") to Tharan Yuhanim, then the king of the South Arabian Himyarite Kingdom to convert the people to Christianity.
 According to the report, Theophilus succeeded in establishing three churches, one of them in the capital Zafar.
 From the fifth and sixth centuries, the Miaphysite church displayed a significant interest in expanding missionary activity in the Himyarite Kingdom.

+The story of the introduction of Christianity into South Arabia, especially into the city of Najran, is known in many different versions, in many different later Christian and Islamic sources.
+According to the Chronicle of John of Nikiu, a woman named Theognosta was the first to convert south Arabians to Christianity in the mid-fourth century.
+According to the Book of the Himyarites and the Chronicle of Seert, the first South Arabian Christian was a man named Hannan (spelled as Ḥannān, or Ḥayyān).
+He was an international merchant, first travelling towards Constantinople in the Byzantine realm, and then to Al-Hira in the Persian realm.
+During his exposure to Christianity in the Persian world, he converted and was baptized.
+Upon returning to Najran, he began sharing his faith with others and other members of the community also began to convert.
+Ibn Ishaq, an Islamic source, offers a different story: a Christian Syrian named Faymiyūn ended up as a slave in Najran.
+His manner of praying shocked the Najran community, leading to a mass conversion.
+The Book of the Tower by Amr ibn Matta says that because of the missionary work of the famous Mār Māri, a student of Addai of Edessa, Christianity had already arrived to South Arabia before the time of a figure known to Amr ibn Matta as Aphrahat the King of Babylon (c.
+270–345).
+Other versions of the story also permeated the Arab-Islamic tradition, some focusing on the miracles of a man named Abdallah ibn Tahmir that Faymiyūn was ministering to, and another centered on a secret conversion of a Himyarite king.